ZerBea/hcxtools/README.md

 hcxtools
 ==============

-Small set of tools to capture and convert packets from wlan devices (h = hash, c = capture, convert and calculate candidates, x = different hashtypes) for the use with latest hashcat or John the Ripper.
+Small set of tools convert packets from captures (h = hash, c = capture, convert and calculate candidates, x = different hashtypes) for the use with latest hashcat or John the Ripper.
 The tools are 100% compatible to hashcat and John the Ripper and recommended by hashcat.
-This branch is pretty closely synced to hashcat git branch (that means: latest hcxtools matching on latest hashcat beta) and John the Ripper git branch ( "bleeding-jumbo").
+This branch is pretty closely synced to hashcat git branch (that means: latest hcxtools matching on latest hashcat beta) and John the Ripper git branch ("bleeding-jumbo").

 Support for hashcat hash-modes: 2500, 2501, 4800, 5500, 12000, 16100, 16800, 16801

 Support for John the Ripper hash-modes: WPAPSK-PMK, PBKDF2-HMAC-SHA1, chap, netntlm, tacacs-plus

 After capturing, upload the "uncleaned" cap here (https://wpa-sec.stanev.org/?submit) to see if your ap or the client is vulnerable by using common wordlists.
 Convert the cap to hccapx and/or to WPA-PMKID-PBKDF2 hashline (16800) and check if wlan-key or plainmasterkey was transmitted unencrypted.

 Brief description